rahul-mitan-data/ecommerce-analysis/README.md

   ## Project Overview

-  This project focus on analyzing an e-commerce dataset using SQL,Excel to extract meaningful business insights.
+  This project focus on analyzing an e-commerce dataset using SQL,Power Bi,Excel to extract meaningful business insights.
   The goal is to understand customer behavior, sales performance, and operational efficiency.

   ## Objectives